flexxui/flexx/README.md

 <i>Notice: Flexx has recently been [refactored](https://github.com/zoofIO/flexx/pull/408), improving Flexx on many fronts (e.g. make it scale better).
 Note that the API has changed in several ways though!
 We're now moving towards a release that brings us to beta status.</i>

+Want to stay up-to-date about Flexx?
+Subscribe to the [NEWS issue](https://github.com/flexxui/flexx/issues/477).

 Introduction
 ------------